j-carrara/minecraft-sniper/README.txt

 # Minecraft Sniper
-Automatic Minecraft key authentication, name availabilty checking, and name claiming.
+Automatic Minecraft key authentication, name availability checking, and name claiming.

 Add your Microsoft accounts into the `users.txt`, one email per line.
 Every account doesn't need to own minecraft, but they must be set up with an Xbox profile.